SHREC-DOE-UF/BE-SST/README.md

 ### Refer to the following papers for more information on BE [1] and BE-SST [2]:
 [1] Kumar N., Pascoe C., Hajas C., Lam H., Stitt G., George A. (2016) Behavioral Emulation for Scalable Design-Space Exploration of Algorithms and Architectures.
 In: Taufer M., Mohr B., Kunkel J. (eds) High Performance Computing.
 ISC High Performance 2016.
 Lecture Notes in Computer Science, vol 9945.
 Springer, Cham. https://link.springer.com/chapter/10.1007/978-3-319-46079-6_1
 [2] Ajay Ramaswamy, Nalini Kumar, Aravind Neelakantan, Herman Lam, and Greg Stitt.
 2018.
 Scalable Behavioral Emulation of Extreme-Scale Systems Using Structural Simulation Toolkit.
 In Proceedings of the 47th International Conference on Parallel Processing (ICPP 2018).
 Association for Computing Machinery, New York, NY, USA, Article 17, 1–11.
 DOI:https://doi.org/10.1145/3225058.3225124
-*If you consider using this work, please site the above papers.*
+*If you consider using this work, please cite the above papers.*

 For any questions regarding the simulator, contact **Aravind Neelakantan** at aravindneela@ufl.edu